TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## Create the Model

-In models folder, create a file called `property.model.js`.
+In the models folder, create a file called `property.model.js`.
 We’re gonna define constructor for Property object here, and use the database connection above to write CRUD functions:

     (C)reate a New Property
     (U)pdate a Property By id